 Even with strong evidence, the manufacturer may try to prove strict liability does not apply to your case.
 They may claim you knew about the defect but continued to use the product.
 They’ll often use this argument if you’ve owned the product for a significant amount of time.

 Your lawyer will discuss your product experience with you, to determine if this might be an issue.
 If you were aware of the defect before the accident happened, you may be ineligible for compensation.
 This is especially true if you continued to use the product.

 How Can a Baltimore Product Liability Lawyer Help You?

-Belsky, Weinberg & Horowitz, LLC proudly represents those injured in Maryland.
-If you’ve been hurt by a defective product, your first step to recovering is getting reliable representation.
-Get in touch with us at (800) 895-5333 to set up a free consultation of your case.
+Belsky Weinberg & Horowitz, LLC proudly represents those injured in Maryland.
+If a defective product has hurt you, your first step to recovering is getting reliable representation.
+Get in touch with us to set up a free consultation of your case.

-With one of our lawyers at your side, you won’t have to worry about intimidation from the opposing company or your lawyer settling early or for less than you deserve.
+With one of our product liability lawyers at your side, you won’t have to worry about intimidation.
+Additionally, your lawyer won’t settle early or for less than you deserve.
 We’re prepared to take your case to court if that’s what it takes to protect your rights.